-An employee shall meet all of the below requirements in order to be eligible to request annual leave from the Crisis Leave Pool:
+An employee shall meet all the below requirements in order to be eligible to request annual leave from the crisis leave pool:

-- have completed at least one year of service (12 months) with the university; and
+- Have completed at least one year of service (12 months) with the University;

-- have used all of his/her sick leave (if for own personal serious health condition), annual leave (if for own personal serious health condition or if for eligible family members serious health condition), and compensatory leave before requesting Crisis Leave; and
+- Have used all of his/her sick leave (if for own personal serious health condition), annual leave (if for own personal serious health condition or if for eligible family member’s serious health condition), and compensatory leave before requesting crisis leave;

-- employee or employees eligible family member must suffer from a Serious Health Condition as defined by the Family or Medical Leave Act; and
+- Employee or employee’s eligible family member must suffer from a serious health condition as defined by the Family or Medical Leave Act;

-Contributions to the Crisis Leave Pool are strictly voluntary.
-No employee shall be coerced or pressured to make contributions to the Crisis Leave Pool.
-An employee donating to the Crisis Leave Pool may not designate a particular employee to receive donated leave.
+Contributions to the crisis leave pool are strictly voluntary.
+No employee shall be coerced or pressured to make contributions to the crisis leave pool.
+An employee donating to the crisis leave pool may not designate a particular employee to receive donated leave.
 Donations are accumulated in the pool on a calendar year basis.
-Donations are awarded on a first-come, first-serve basis to eligible employees as defined above.
+Donations are awarded on a first-come, first-served basis to eligible employees as defined above.
 If donations are to continue, they must be renewed on an annual basis.
 Donations are limited to the following terms:

-- An employee may donate a minimum of four (4) hours of annual leave and a maximum of 240 hours of annual leave per fiscal year (no sick or compensatory leave).
+- An employee may donate a minimum of four hours of annual leave and a maximum of 240 hours of annual leave per fiscal year (no sick or compensatory leave);

-- Donations are made in whole hour increments.
+- Donations are made in whole-hour increments; and

 - The donor must have a balance of at least 120 hours of annual leave remaining after the contribution.

-The employee must complete the Donation to Crisis Annual Leave Pool form and submit to Human Resources.
+The employee must complete the Donation to Crisis Annual Leave Pool form and submit to the Office of Human Resources and Student Employment.
 Payroll will adjust all leave records accordingly before the next scheduled pay cycle.

-An eligible employee may request annual leave from the Crisis Leave Pool by submitting a letter with appropriate documentation from a Licensed Medical Service Provider, as defined by the Family or Medical Leave Act, to the Director of Human Resources.
-The Director of Human Resources will review to ensure that the employee is eligible for Crisis Leave.
-All requests for Crisis Leave are treated as confidential and will be submitted to the Crisis Leave Committee marked as confidential.
+An eligible employee may request annual leave from the crisis leave pool by submitting a letter with appropriate documentation from a licensed medical service provider, as defined by the Family or Medical Leave Act, to the director of human resources and student employment.
+The director of human resources and student employment will review to ensure that the employee is eligible for crisis leave.
+All requests for crisis leave are treated as confidential and will be submitted to the Crisis Leave Committee marked as confidential.

-Each request shall be date stamped with the time and day upon receipt by the Director of Human Resources, and handled on a first-come, first-serve basis.
+Each request shall be date stamped with the time and day upon receipt by the director of human resources and student employment and handled on a first-come, first-served basis.
 The request should be submitted at least ten (10) days before the crisis leave is needed, when possible.

-The Director of Human Resources will immediately call for a meeting with the Crisis Leave Committee to review the request and determine availability of leave at the time of need.
+The director of human resources and student employment will immediately call for a meeting with the Crisis Leave Committee to review the request and determine availability of leave at the time of need.

-The Crisis Leave Committee will review the request and either approve all or part of the leave request, or deny the request.
-The Director of Human Resources will issue an approval or denial in writing to the employee.
+The Crisis Leave Committee will review the request and either approve all or part of the leave request or deny the request.
+The director of human resources and student employment will issue an approval or denial in writing to the employee.

 The committee’s decision to approve or deny the crisis leave request is final and not subject to appeal.

-- crisis leave may not be granted to an employee to extend paid leave status beyond a total time in leave status of 12 weeks;
+- Crisis leave may not be granted to an employee to extend paid leave status beyond a total time in leave status of 12 weeks; and

 Crisis leave can only be used on a continuous basis.
 It is not to be used on an intermittent basis.

 Crisis leave should only be used for the purpose for which it was originally requested.
-If any change in the nature or severity of the Serious Health Condition occurs, or any other factor on which the approval was based, the employee must provide documentation describing the change to the Director of Human Resources for review.
+If any change in the nature or severity of the serious health condition occurs, or any other factor on which the approval was based, the employee must provide documentation describing the change to the director of human resources and student employment for review.
 The employee may request an extension of a previously approved request; however, extensions are not automatic and documentation to justify the extension must be provided at the time of request.